LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/why-use-objects.rst

 task instead of having to search through all of our code to find the faulty ``input`` statements and/or function calls.

+..
+TODO: Check modules chapter

-Using objects sounds similar to what we did in the :ref:`Modules chapter <modules-index>`.
+Using objects sounds similar to what we did in the Modules chapter.
 However, unlike the external module files, objects are created as they are needed and *only when the program runs*.

 Objects Copy Real World Thinking